In the same way that Jesus reached out to and welcomed all people, our faith community is called to be open and inclusive.

 - Continue to have exposure to/learn from marginalized people who can help educate us through speakers, weekend workshops, Affirming Moments, worship leaders.

-- Throw an Affirm celebration party after our vote (if successful J) and mark this with an annual Affirming Anniversary celebration.
+- Throw an Affirm celebration party after our vote and mark this with an annual Affirming Anniversary celebration.

 - Request that the RCMUC Council make the following structural changes: